Key Info

 There are 2 options available:

-Single Honours – You will continue with 1 subject from year 2.
-Single Honours is available in History; Politics and International Relations; and Sociology.
+Single Honours – You will continue with 1 subject from year 2 to 4.
+Single Honours is available in only in Sociology

 You will select the subjects that you will continue with to degree level during weeks 6 and 7 of the second (spring) Semester of Year 1

-Single Honours means that you specialise in 1 subject.
-This means you will study 4 modules in that 1 subject each semester.
+Update the text to - Single Honours means that you specialise in 1 subject.
+This means you will study four modules in that one subject each semester.
+Sociology is the only subject which offers this option.
+All other subjects are only available in combination with other subjects.

 Joint Honours means that you will specialise in 2 subjects.
 This means you will study your 2 chosen subjects in equal amounts: 2 modules per subject each semester.